U0137

 Frequently asked questions

-Intermittent bus dropouts caused by a marginal connection can set the code in memory even if the boards operated normally at that moment.
-The fault may have cleared itself; a road test with a data logger can help catch intermittent faults.
+Intermittent bus dropouts from a marginal connection can log the code in memory even if the module operated normally at that moment; a road test with a data logger can help catch intermittent faults.

 Yes.
-Moisture trapped in the rocker-panel harness connector can freeze and temporarily open the circuit, setting U0137.
-The code may clear once temperatures rise and the connection re-establishes.
+Moisture or road salt trapped in a connector can freeze or corrode and temporarily open the circuit, setting U0137, which may clear once the connection re-establishes.

 Disabling U0137 in software